mismail6/Keyless-Tap/README.md

 Keyless Tap

-A system using a Raspberry Pi and Mobile App that allows me to push my physical "open main door" button virtually from my phone with the help of a linear actuator, microprocessor, and Flask server.
+A system using a Raspberry Pi and Mobile App that allows me to physically push the "open main door" button virtually from my phone with the help of a linear actuator, microprocessor, and Flask server.

 Hardware:
 1. Raspberry Pi 4B